Microplastic remediation: Plastic Legislation In the United States

-Remediation of microplastics in air
+Remediation of Microplastics in Air

 Microplastics can be airborne and have been identified in both air and dust samples from both indoor and outdoor locations in China and London, among others, with indoor microplastic levels being higher than outdoor levels.
 More studies are needed to measure the impact of microplastics as part of airborne particulate matter on human health.
+However, its been found that microplastics can be transported through air as dust, erosion, car emissions, and even spray from the ocean.
+Inhalation of microplastics has been known to cause respiratory diseases, impact reproductive heath, create inflammation, oxidative stress, and damage lung tissue.

-Removal of airborne microplastics is challenging and the best strategy is to improve indoor ventilation and to reduce emission by reducing use of synthetic textiles and by using HEPA filters when vacuuming.
+Removal of airborne microplastics is challenging and the best strategy is to improve indoor ventilation and to reduce emission by decreasing the use of synthetic textiles and by using HEPA filters when vacuuming.
 HEPA air filters can reduce indoor airborne particulate matter and might be similarly effective for microplastics removal.

-Incineration of plastics for energy is a large contributing factor to airborne microplastics.
+Incineration of plastics for energy is also a large contributing factor to airborne microplastics.
 It has been observed that switching from plastic burning to renewable technologies for the production of energy is a viable method of microplastic remediation for airborne microplastics by eliminating a major source.

-Remediation of microplastics in water
+Remediation of Microplastics in Water

 This image shows the process of flocculating water that has been confirmed to be polluted by microplastics.
 Fenugreek polymer has been added for the flocculation process in order to adsorb the microplastics for removal from the water.

 Okra polymer created for use in microplastic remediation in waters.

 Microplastics can be removed from water by filtration, adsorption or absorption.

 Absorption devices include sponges made of cotton and squid bones, demonstrating an efficiency of over 99%.
+Microplastics become harmful in water because they absorb persistent organic pollutants, heavy metals, and pathogens from the surrounding environment that impact marine wildlife and food chains.

 Researchers have shown that microplastic remediation in water can also be accomplished by utilizing plant-based polymers from Fenugreek and Okra as flocculants.
 The flocculation process utilizes the unique structure of the polymers created from the sugars of Fenugreek and Okra as adsorption vectors.
 Once the microplastics have been captured by the polymers in the flocculation process, the polymers settle to the bottom of the solution and are filtered out.
 Utilization of these polymers for flocculation results in an average of 80% of microplastic removal from water.

 Polyacrylamide has also been found to be an effective flocculant for removing microplastics from water.

 Biofilters, such as biochar filtration, have been used in wastewater treatment plants.
 The biochar acts as an adsorbent and is capable of removing up to 97% of microplastics from effluent.